Thabet05/alx-pre_course/README.md

-this is my pre cours alx (up to date)
+this is my pre cours alx